-This 16-page illustrated publication produced in 1997 which summarised and contextualised a three-year study of the scope and value of artist-led organisations was created at a time when such initiatives were peripheral to the mainstream infrastructures for generating and presenting the contemporary visual arts.
+This 16-page illustrated publication produced in 1997 summarising and contextualising a three-year study of the scope and value of artist-led organisations was created at a time when such initiatives were peripheral to the mainstream infrastructures for generating and presenting the contemporary visual arts.

-It contains a contextualising and positioning essay by researcher Susan Jones and short illustrated case studies of Artspace Bristol (now Spike Island), Artsway, Space Explorations, Fine Rats International, TEA, BN1, Storey Institute, Lime Street Studios, Warehouse Artists’ Studios, Isis Arts, The Pioneers and Artists working to commission.
-A guest essay by Ian Hunter, Projects Environment, discusses artists’ initiatives within critical, situated practices and social activism citing Platform (London), Wochen Klausur (Austria) and Ala Plastica (Argentina).
+Roles and reasons contains a contextualising and positioning essay by researcher Susan Jones and short illustrated case studies of Artspace Bristol (now Spike Island), Artsway, Space Explorations, Fine Rats International, TEA, BN1, Storey Institute, Lime Street Studios, Warehouse Artists’ Studios, Isis Arts, The Pioneers and Artists working to commission.
+A guest essay from Ian Hunter, Projects Environment, discusses artists’ initiatives within critical, situated practices and social activism, citing the work of Platform (London), Wochen Klausur (Austria) and Ala Plastica (Argentina).

-This major self-initiated research programme was supported by Calouste Gulbenkian Foundation, Arts Council of England, Arts Council of Wales, East Midlands Arts, Eastern Arts, Foundation for Sport and the Arts, London Arts Board, North West Arts, Northern Arts, Southern Arts and South East Arts
+This major self-initiated research programme gained support from the Calouste Gulbenkian Foundation, Arts Council of England, Arts Council of Wales, East Midlands Arts, Eastern Arts, Foundation for Sport and the Arts, London Arts Board, North West Arts, Northern Arts, Southern Arts and South East Arts

-Contact susanjonesarts[at]gmail.com to receive a hard copy of Roles and Reasons at £5 (plus postage ex UK).
-Comes with free pdf of Measuring the experience: a study of the scope and value of artist-led organisations, 1996, 128pp.
+Contact susanjonesarts[at]gmail.com to be sent a hard copy of Roles and Reasons at £6.50 (UK) by post.
+Comes with free pdf by email of Measuring the experience: a study of the scope and value of artist-led organisations, 1996, 128pp.